GururajHegdal/SSLv3-Configuration-Utility-for-VMware-ESXi-5.x/README.md

 # SSLv3-Configuration-Utility-for-VMware-ESXi-5.x
 SSLv3 Security protocol configuration utility for VMware ESXi Server 5.x (5.0/5.1/5.5 releases)
+REFER TO DETAILED-INFO-ON-UTILITY.PDF DOCUMENT FOR SPECIFICS ON THIS UTILITY.

 ### 1. Features
 * Automatically modify the configuration files and run esxcli commands to disable\enable SSLv3 on all ESXi Services (Authd, Hostd/Rhttpproxy, SFCBD, Virtual SAN VP)